-- NOTE: Ensure that you have the previous version and the latest version of the BIOS from the Dell support site available to use. - i NOTE: Ensure that you have the file type extensions visible in the operating system (OS).
+- NOTE: Ensure that you have the previous version and the latest version of the BIOS from the Dell support site available to use. - (OS).

 - 1. Browse to the location of the BIOS update executable (.exe) files. - 2.
 Rename the BIOS executable files to BIOS_PRE.rcv for the earlier version of the BIOS and BIOS_CUR.rcv for the latest version of the BIOS.